Wednesday, 24 December 2025

 What is the Common Cold?

-The common cold is a viral infection of your nose and throat (upper respiratory tract).
+The common cold is a viral infection primarily affecting your nose and throat (the upper respiratory tract).

-Key Fact: It can be caused by over 100 different viruses (Rhinovirus is the most common).
-Because there are so many variations, you can catch colds repeatedly throughout your life.
+Key Fact: While many think of it as a single illness, the cold can be caused by over 100 different viruses, with the Rhinovirus being the most frequent culprit.
+Because there are so many variations, your body cannot build immunity to all of them, which is why you can catch colds repeatedly throughout your life.

 Is it a Cold or the Flu?